The day of reckoning has arrived – your initial DUI court date.

-Or do you?
-According to my lawyer, most cases get continued at least once, unless there are conditions favorable to the defendant.
+The first question is – will you actually have your trial or plea completed by your DUI court date?
+According to my lawyer, most DUI cases get continued at least once, unless there are conditions favorable to the defendant.
 Sometimes the prosecutor requests the continuance, other times the defense attorney requests it.

-In addition, most cases eventually get a plea deal, where the prosecutor, arresting officer and defense attorney negotiate and agree on a charge or penalty favorable to the defendant in order to avoid a trial.
-In this case, the defendant agrees to plea guilty to a lesser charge or the same charge with favorable penalties.
+In addition, most cases get a plea deal, where the prosecutor, arresting officer, and defense attorney negotiate and agree on a charge or penalty favorable to the defendant in order to avoid a trial.
+In this case, the defendant agrees to plead guilty to a lesser charge or the same charge with favorable penalties.
 The judge merely reviews the plea deal, asks the defendant if they understand it and then sign off on it.

 I was told there was a 95% chance that my case would be continued, as my lawyer was still missing some documents he requested in discovery.
 However, once the lawyer spoke to the prosecutor and the arresting officer and reviewed the case, he decided to ask for a deal.